37chandler/aam-synthetic-data-analysis/README.md

 This assignment asks you continue to work with the synthetic data set from the previous assignment.
 If you didn't do that assignment but would like to work on this one, that's fine, but you'll need to build a quick regression model on the data in order to do the first part of this.
-You have two weeks to submit your first draft on this assignment.
+You have ten days to submit your first draft on this assignment.

 ## Tasks